aswhitehouse/qantas-hotels-tests/README.md

 - In this case, if I were to build out the test suite, I'd need to handle both the Hotel/AirBnb search forms, and rather than write logic to decide which one I'm on and to navigate them, if the data-testid attributes were unique for each one it would simplify the future test logic
 - Sometimes the 'down-shift' menu from the location search results doesn't appear timing my test out, I'm not immediately sure why, however a dynamic wait does help (this is a poll wait and not a static sleep).
 Sometimes however it never appears, this may be a Cypress runtime issue.
 - Sometimes Qantas Hotels tells me, "Couldn't find any hotels" that match my search, but when I interact with the page in the Cypress portal my search location is there.
 Maybe a Cypress anomaly?
+- Seeing some unusual timeout behaviour, adding in additional waits (dynamic), that seem to calm down the issue
+- On the search results page, each 'result' follows the target="_blank" pattern, of new tab open, which is difficult to manage with Cypress as a testing tool.
+There's a few strategies to handle this, I first thought of copying the href="/path" and appending this to the original uri, which works fine, then I tried the invoke() method which allows manipulation of the DOM to make this link render in the same page.
+In retrospect, the href copy is possibly a better strategy.

+## Observability
+- Ideally push results to a sink / Prometheus->Grafana

 ## How to run
 - Locally within your Node development environment: